 7. Finally, you can edit the text layers or even turn them off.
 Flatten the image if you are posting it on a white background, do not flatten and save as a .png if you want to post this image on a background that is not white.
 You can also change the background color on the storyboard by filling it with your favorite color.

 Hope you enjoy my newest free storyboard action!
-Download the CoffeeShop Before and After Storyboard PSE/PS action or on Mediafire.
+Download the CoffeeShop Before and After Storyboard PSE/PS action or here.

 Do you want to download my favorite CoffeeShop PSE/Photoshop Actions and Lightroom Presets or Design Elements in one convenient zipped file AND help support this blog?
 Just click here for my action pack or here for a download of some of my most popular design elements, storyboards, and textures.